slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data-llms-langchain.md

 ---
 layout: post
-title:  "Chat with healthcare data in natural language: LLMs with LangChain"
+title:  "Chat with healthcare data in natural language: LLMs and LangChain"
 author: sandy
 categories: [ ChatGPT, NLP, tutorial ]
 image: assets/images/2023-10/shutterstock_2188258735_license_resize.png
 ---
 What is today's value in chatting with healthcare data?
 After all, NLP has been around for a long time.
 What makes GenAI different?

 This was a topic that I explored back in September, where I presented the 2nd iteration of my talk on Large Language Models (LLMs).
-This time I had a chance to go a bit deeper into two examples that covered integrating LLMs with LangChain, and LLMs with SQL.
+I had a chance to go a bit deeper into two examples that covered integrating LLMs with LangChain, and LLMs with SQL.
+This tutorial will cover the former.

-This tutorial accompanies the first example: LLMs and LangChain to chat with a healthcare document.

 Pre-requisites: